FAN COIL UNIT GROUP

 To promote the effective use of Chilled Water Fan Coil Units within a buildings environmental system by supplying meaningful and definitive specifications from which engineers can make considered decisions.

-The FCU Group has produced a short leaflet to bring to your attention the many advantages of fan coil unit systems, which are summarised and compared with the attributes of alternative systems.
+The FCU Group produced a short leaflet in 2011 and revised it in July 2020 to bring to your attention the many advantages of fan coil unit systems, which are summarised and compared with the attributes of alternative systems.
+(Download).

-In November 2009 the Fan Coil Unit Group produced a good practice guide to acoustics for fan coils.
+First published in 2009, the new February 2020 edition of the Fan Coil Unit Group good practice guide to acoustics for fan coils is now available.
 Containing case studies and worked examples of installations it gives advice on system components, the effect they can have, and the associated pitfalls that can occur, especially in relation to small scale projects.